RobinNagpal/dodao-ui/tasks/all-tasks.md

 This will help achieve both the goals
 1) Signup and create space - already done
 2) Login to selected space from tidbitshub.org - new feature
+3) Show some default missing icon image if the icon is not present.
+Just like you added a placeholder for image

 # View Tidbit Collections
 - [ ] Have a way to separate the tidbits and clickable demos so that its clear to the user